-I. Move the safety lever to the "SAFE" position.
-(See Illustration #2.)

-2. Remove the magazine from the pistol.
-With one hand holding the receiver, remove your other hand from the pistol grip and grasp the magazine, using your thumb depress the magazine release lever.
-(See Illustration #8.)
-You will now be able to rotate the bottom of the magazine toward the muzzle end of the pistol and remove it from the magazine well in the receiver.
-(See Illustration #9.)
+- 1. Move the safety lever to the "SAFE" position.
+(See Illustration #2) - 2.
+Remove the magazine from the rifle.
+With one hand holding the receiver, remove your other hand from the rifle grip and grasp the magazine.
+Using your thumb, depress the magazine release lever.
+(See Illustration #8) You will now be able to rotate the bottom of the magazine toward the muzzle end of the rifle and remove it from the magazine well in the receiver (See Illustration #9).

-- 3. Move the safety lever to the "FIRE" position.
-(See Illustration #3.)
-Check the pistol's chamber to ensure it does not contain a round by pulling back on the bolt cocking handle.
-(See Illustration #4.)
-Inspect the chamber to ensure it is empty.
-Once you determine the chamber is empty and no magazine is in the pistol, let the bolt go forward.
+3. Move the safety lever to the "FIRE" position.
+(See Illustration #3) Check the rifle's chamber to ensure it does not contain a round by pulling back on the bolt cocking handle.
+(See Illustration #4) Inspect the chamber to ensure it is empty.
+Once you determine the chamber is empty and no magazine is in the rifle, let the bolt go forward.
 Move the safety lever to the "SAFE" position.
+(See Illustration #2)

-(See Illustration #2.) - 4.
-In the event that a cartridge remains in the chamber after pulling the trigger and the extractor fails to remove it (whether or not it has fired), you should remove the magazine, then work the bolt cocking handle several times to try to eject the cartridge.
+4. In the event that a cartridge remains in the chamber after pulling the trigger and the extractor fails to remove it (whether or not it has fired), you should remove the magazine, then work the bolt cocking handle several times to try to eject the cartridge.
 If this does not eject the cartridge, ride the bolt cocking handle home (slowly allow it to return to its forward position without allowing it to impact the back of the cartridge casing).
-Place the safety lever in the "SAFE" (upper) position.
-Follow the instructions found on page 10 to field strip your pistol before attempting to remove the cartridge.
-If after field stripping your pistol you are still unable to remove the cartridge casing, do not reassemble the pistol.
-Take the pistol to a competent gunsmith to remove the round and ensure proper functioning.
+Follow the instructions found on page 10 to field strip your rifle before attempting to remove the cartridge.
+If after field stripping your rifle you are still unable to remove the cartridge casing, do not reassemble the rifle.
+Take the rifle to a competent gunsmith to remove the round and ensure proper functioning.

 WARNING!
-The pistol will fire if the magazine is removed and if the trigger is pulled when a cartridge is in the chamber.
+The rifle will fire if the magazine is removed and if the trigger is pulled when a cartridge is in the chamber.